 Eurostar was one of the first train companies to introduce business lounges and a reward programme.
 Meanwhile, Thalys was one of the first train companies in the world to have onboard wi-fi as well as the first European company to join the Science Based Targets Initiative, taking the lead in finding solutions in the fight against climate change.

 How fast do our trains go?

-Our trains can reach a maximum speed of 300 kilometres per hour (that’s 186 miles per hour) on the high-speed lines in the UK, France, Belgium and the Netherlands.
-Throughout the Channel Tunnel, Eurostar trains travel at a speed of 160 Kilometres per hour (100 mph).
+Well, they’re not called high-speed trains for nothing.
+They can reach a top speed of 300 kilometres per hour (that’s 186 miles per hour) on high-speed lines in the UK, France, Belgium, Germany, and the Netherlands.

 London to Paris - 2 hours 16 minutes

 London to Brussels - 1 hours 53 minutes

 London to Lille - 1 hour 22 minutes